 Helping people to manage their SocialMedia and Content Marketing Activities, India

-Feed the need - Your business success depends on the ability to meet the demands of your niche… Click To Tweet
+Feed the need - Your business success depends on the ability to meet the demands of your niche market, not on what you are trying to sale them @varunkr842 Click To Tweet

 “Being in business (especially in the digital world) gives me the opportunity to create new things and products.
 Collaborate and meet great people, new clients and co-workers around the globe.
 This also allows me to improve the ways that I communicate with others.
 Many years ago, when Industrial Revolution starts to grow, only a few people has the vision, expertise or money to venture in this new opportunity.
 NOW, in Digital Revolution, almost everybody is able to participate and grow their business in this new digital market.
 So, part of my WHY? is to teach people how to create digital content and products.
 This way, all of them can take place in this new opportunities.
 I want to help in the Democratization of Content Creation.
 In Digital world, businesses are not anymore about competition, are about collaboration.”

 ~ Alberto Gómez, Boole Founder & CTO, Columbia